-- Full taxation: 25% CIT and 10% WHT on services, interests and dividends - Half taxation: 12.5% CIT and 5% WHT on services, interests and dividends - No taxation: 0% CIT and 0% WHT on services, interests and dividends
+- Half taxation: 12.5% CIT and 5% WHT on services, interests, and dividends - No taxation: 0% CIT and 0% WHT on services, interests, and dividends

-This shows that when the rate of Sponsoring State taxes decrease, the contractor shareholder's share of total revenue increases significantly, especially for Option 4.
-The Sponsoring State's share decreases all the way to 0%, which is why this form of aggressive tax competition is often called a "race to the bottom".
+This shows that when the rate of sponsoring state taxes decreases, the contractor shareholder's share of total revenue increases significantly, especially for Option 4.
+The sponsoring state's share decreases all the way to 0%, which is why this form of aggressive tax competition is often called a "race to the bottom."